⚡ Override 2026–27 · Game Analysis

 AWP Conditions — Standard vs Worlds-Qualifying

-• 3+ goals each with ≥1 of your blocks
+• 3+ goals each with 2+ alliance pins

 ⭐ Worlds-Qualifying Events